-And to celebrate 2019 as the year of gengetone, Ochungulo Family also makes a special appearance.
+And to mark 2019 as the year of gengetone, Ochungulo Family also makes a special appearance.

 The international DJs who dominated last year’s edition have finally stepped down from the throne.
-Representing on the decks this time will be Kenya’s Coco EM, DJ G.I., Dylan S, Foozak, Gregg Tendwa, Paps, Imran Mwangi, Jack Rooster, KMRU, Monrhea, Mr Lu, Hiribae and many more.
+Representing on the decks this time will be Kenya’s Coco EM, DJ G.I., Dylan S, Foozak, Gregg Tendwa, Paps, Imran Mwangi, Jack Rooster, KMRU, MONRHEA, Mr Lu, Hiribae and the list goes on.
 Expect a wild fusion of urban hip-hop, dirty bass, Afro-house and experimental music which currently define NuNairobi’s diverse sound.

 Even with the proudly Kenyan lineup, we cannot forget our neighbours.
 Uganda is well represented, led by everyone’s favourite DJ Kampire of the Nyege Nyege Collective.
-She is one of East Africa’s most talked-about electronic artists, and it makes sense why when you watch her bumping Boiler Room set at Nyege Nyege Festival.
+She is one of East Africa’s most talked-about electronic artists right now, and it makes sense why when you watch her bumping Boiler Room set at Nyege Nyege Festival.

 Following her grand footsteps is fellow Ugandan Faizal Monstrixx.
 Remember the Afrofuturistic dancer and music producer who completely blew our minds away at Africa Nouveau Festival 2019 with his out-of-this-world performance?
 I do.

-Reggae dancehall artists Blessed San and C Wyne will also be inna di area.
+Reggae dancehall artists Blessed San and C Wyne from Uganda will also be inna di area.

 Kilifi New Year 2020 will be headlined by a fairly unknown name.
 Founder of Yoruba Records, Osunlade is an American musician and producer who dips Afro-house rhythmic roots in West African melodies to reveal their deeper spiritual interpretations.
 He’s a perfect headliner as Afro-house music events have been dominating Nairobi nightlife in 2019.

-In less than a year, we have already experienced South African legends Black Motion and Karyendasoul at MUZE, Lemon and Herb at Alchemist, Sun El Musician and Da Capo at Captain’s Terrace Restaurant.
+In less than a year, we have already experienced South African legends Black Motion and Karyendasoul at MUZE club, Lemon and Herb at The Alchemist, Sun El Musician and Da Capo at Captain’s Terrace Restaurant.

 Parisian DJ Afshin will also jet down from his legendary club DJOON in France to serve us his disco-funk grooves.
-And we can’t help but welcome back Seth Schwarz from Germany who is a wizard on the violin and decks.
+And we cannot help but welcome back Seth Schwarz from Germany who is a wizard on the violin and the decks.
 The Kilifi regular is truly a beauty to watch.

 The Music Stages

 Beneath the Baobabs will house three main stages just like last year.
 The main performances will explode on the main stage thanks to its world-class, state-of-the-art Funktion One sound system.
-There will also be a hidden pop-up stage between the baobabs and bamboo for those of who love to discover secrets.
+There will also be a pop-up stage beneath the baobabs for those who love to discover secrets.

 Kilifi welcomes a new sonic space this year.
-As you might tell, MUZE stage is named after the alternative Nairobi nightclub where we #DanceDifferent.
+As you might tell, MUZE stage is named after the alternative Nairobi nightclub where we #DanceDifferent every weekend.
 It will be replacing the mighty Umojah Sound System stage which has blessed us over the years with healing reggae and dub music.

 Even though we’ll miss the tropical Jamaican festival vibes, it will be interesting to experience MUZE’s intimate parties in Kilifornia.

 Kilifi New Year University will also open its doors for its second year.
-This is a school you wanna go to – you walk in barefoot and sit wherever you want (preferably next to your festival crush).
-And engage in enlightening discussions on current and emerging issues plus film and documentary screenings from dusk until dawn.
+Unlike most, this is a school you actually want to go to – you walk in barefoot and sit wherever you want (preferably next to your festival crush).
+And engage in enlightening discussions on current issues plus film and documentary screenings from dusk until dawn.

 Since there’s no beach nearby, Kilifi New Year has a water park instead.
 This allows festival-goers to cool down on the water slides, umbrella showers and swings during those sweltering Kilifi afternoons.
 Here, you can unleash the forgotten child within you without fear of judgement.

 And the Kilifornia experience is not complete without lazing around the epic baobab deck.
-Overlooking the indigenous forests of Coastal Kilifi, you breathe in their serenity.
-And share the wisdom of the mighty baobab tree.
+Overlooking the indigenous forests of Coastal Kilifi, you breathe in their wild serenity.
+And share in the wisdom of the ancient baobab tree.

 Meanwhile, every night comes with its own festival magic.
-It unleashes trippy light shows and smoke effects that might actually make you think you’re in Tomorrowland.
-And don’t be surprised to see giant praying mantises on site, glowing in the dark.
+It unleashes trippy light shows and smoke effects that might make you think you’re in Tomorrowland.
+And don’t be surprised to see giant praying mantises on-site glowing in the dark.